Dell City, Texas: Education

-The area is served by the Dell City Independent School District.
+The area is served by the Dell City Independent School District, one of the smallest school districts in the state.
 The district has just one school, covering grades kindergarten through 12.
 In 1949, a teacher from Sierra Blanca Independent School District was sent to Dell City on request by Dell City residents, and another teacher, Grace Grebing, took over the role in 1950; she became the first superintendent of Dell City ISD.

 The district operates Grace Grebing Public Library, which also serves as a community library for Dell City.
 It was named after a longtime teacher.

 Hudspeth County is within the official service area of El Paso Community College.